 Freed from the limitations of paper and ink, digital books can be so much more

-You might consider yourself wedded to paper tomes – and that’s fine.
-Even in the digital age, there’s something reassuring and pleasant about settling down with a good book.
-But we also recommend not shutting yourself off from experiencing the potential riches found in books reimagined for the touchscreen.
+You might be wedded to paper tomes – there’s something reassuring about settling down with a good book.
+But don’t shut yourself off from experiencing the riches in books reimagined for the touchscreen.

-This round-up delves into a dozen such books, broadly split into three groups.
-First, we check out apps that provide a new spin on educational tomes and classic literature – fairly traditional books optimized for mobile in key ways.
-Next, we explore books that immerse you in the story by way of branching narratives.
-And finally, there’s a selection of visually oriented fare – apps that do exciting new things with comics and picture books.
+This round-up explores 18 such works, split into three groups.
+The first has apps that provide a new spin on educational tomes and classic literature.
+Next, we look into books that immerse you in the story by way of branching narratives.
+And finally, we recommend six titles that do exciting new things with picture books.

 Bring science and classics to life…